EbubeImoh/student-sat-gpa-analysis/README.md

 ## Project Structure
 - `studentgrades.csv`: CSV file containing the dataset.
-- `analysis.ipynb`: Jupyter Notebook containing the analysis.
+- `Students SAT Analysis.ipynb`: Jupyter Notebook containing the analysis.
 - `README.md`: This file providing an overview of the project.

 ## Requirements